-With the global spread of the ongoing COVID-19 pandemic in the first quarter of 2020, we established a cross-functional task force and have implemented business continuity plans designed to address and mitigate its impact on our employees and our business.
-While we have not experienced any significant financial impact to date, the overall disruption caused by the pandemic on global healthcare systems, and the other risks and uncertainties associated with the pandemic, could cause our business, financial condition, results of operations and growth prospects to be materially adversely affected.
+With the global spread of the ongoing coronavirus 2019, or COVID-19, pandemic, we established a cross-functional task force and have implemented business continuity plans designed to address and mitigate its impact on our employees and business.
+While we have not experienced any significant financial impact to date, the overall disruption caused by the COVID-19 pandemic on global healthcare systems, and the other risks and uncertainties associated with the pandemic, could cause our business, financial condition, results of operations and growth prospects to be materially adversely affected.

-In March 2020, our global workforce transitioned to working remotely with the exception of clinical trial related activities that required lab based activity or manufacturing.
-We implemented protocols and procedures to ensure the safety of our employees working on site, including requirement to wear PPE, temperature checks at entry and offered COVID-19 testing for any employee with symptoms or at suspected risk of exposure to virus.
-In June we started to reopen labs and offices based on a phased approach that is principles-based and local in design, with a focus on continuity of patient treatment, employee safety and optimal work environment.
+In March 2020, our global workforce transitioned to working remotely with the exception of clinical trial related activities that required laboratory-based activity or manufacturing.
+We implemented protocols and procedures to ensure the safety of our employees working on site, including requirement to wear personal protective equipment, temperature checks at entry and offered COVID-19 testing for any employee with symptoms or at suspected risk of exposure to virus.
+In June 2020, we began the implementation of our workplace re-entry plan, based on a phased approach that is principles-based and local in design, with a focus on continuity of patient treatment and working to bring its workforce back on-site safely.
+We have also implemented policies to control and limit office and lab access in line with social distancing guidelines and for contact tracing if needed.